wadelau/wadelau.github.io/hanjst/hanjst-function.md

 </p>
 ```

-Regarding to the comparing operator,
+Regarding to the comparing operator, custom

 ---